 Another question was: where to run Node?
 Since npm

-directories starting with the current directory and
+looks inside node_modules directories starting with the current directory and

 working up the file system hierarchy, the current working directory is